slowernews/wisdom-tldr/README.md

 3. You Have to Make the Definite Decision to Succeed The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.

+You Need to Stand Up for Yourself
+Never be afraid to stand up for yourself, your friends, or your values, because at the end of the day it is better to live a short life where you face your fears
 -->

 Choose to be independent.